Birchwood, Cheshire: Road

 Birchwood is very close to Junction 11 of the M62, providing access to Liverpool (22 miles/35 km) and Manchester (15 miles/24 km).
 Junction 11 is notable for the Encounter statue (also known as the Angel of Birchwood).
 Birchwood is close to Junction 21 of the M6, giving access to Birmingham (80 miles/128 km).
 Birchwood is approximately 5 mi from Warrington town centre (via Birchwood Way) and Leigh (11 miles/18 km) (via Warrington Road).

 Buses

-There are six bus routes operating through the Birchwood area, all of which are operated by Warrington's Own Buses.
+Bus routes in the Birchwood area operated by Warrington's Own Buses.
+Destinations include Warrington, Culcheth, and Leigh.